 Feature 10: Information Resources

 - Demo Account: Theoretical learning is not enough to start your trading.
 That’s why good brokers also allow traders to open a demo account with demo currency.
-And using that accounts you can enter the real market, although your buy/sell will not be counted really.
+And using that accounts, you can enter the real market, although your buy/sell will not be counted really.
 But you can see the output of your strategies directly from that account.
-So, if you are a beginner, then leave the broker doesn’t offer a demo account.
+If you are a beginner, leave the broker who doesn’t offer a demo account.

 - Latest News & Statistics: Passing the beginner level doesn’t mean you’ve learned everything.
 Rather it means you are just ready to trade.
 And to be a successful trader, you need to keep yourself updated till your last breathe.
 And good brokers will take this responsibility & keep yourself updated by giving latest news & statistics of the FX market by their website or newsletter.